-My opinion – OvuSense is the only fertility monitor that has the ability to predict ovulation in real time in the cycle – and this is because takes multiple readings of core body temperature in the vagina.
+OvuSense is the only fertility monitor that has the ability to predict ovulation in real time in the cycle – and this is because takes multiple readings of core body temperature in the vagina.
 The monthly plan offers the ability to cancel at any time which means you’re not locked in if you get pregnant or find it doesn’t work for you.
+Additionally, you can purchase a “one off” 12-month subscription and save money (however months not used if you get pregnant are not refunded).
 OvuSense support has been well received online.

 Yono is an in-ear fertility monitor and app.
 Yono monitors your basal body temperature overnight whilst you sleep using a small ear bud.
 There is little clinical research in to the efficacy of the tympanic (in-ear) route of temperature measurement for fertility.
 A recent study by Niven et al. (2015) concluded that peripheral thermometers ‘do not have clinically acceptable accuracy’ and should not be used when accuracy is important.